 Heating properties are the whole reason you buy cookware: the better it is at transferring heat evenly and efficiently, the better the entire cooking process will be.
 If you buy a decent quality pan, this shouldn't be an issue: durable, high-quality pans are going to have good heating properties.
 Still, some pans are definitely better than others, and different materials perform in different ways and are good for different tasks.

 Copper is the fastest, most even cookware material out there.
 If you want the absolute best performance possible, go with copper.
 But it's both expensive and high maintenance (requiring regular polishing to keep its gorgeous luster), so actually isn't the ideal cookware for many people.
+See also our guide to the different kinds of copper cookware (there's actually a lot to know).

 Aluminum is almost as good as copper, if it's heavy enough.
 It requires about twice as much aluminum to attain heating properties roughly similar to copper, so you want a fairly thick aluminum, such as cast or forged pans (as opposed to stamped, which are too thin to provide very good heating).
 Cast or forged aluminum is a little more expensive than stamped aluminum, but it's still an inexpensive option that will provide great heating.